amsszhao/Multi-d_inviscid_Saint-Venant_eqs/README.md

-# Multidimensional Stability and Transverse Bifurcation of Hydraulic Shocks and Roll Waves in Open Channel Flow: Supplementary files
+# Multidimensional Stability and Transverse Bifurcation of Hydraulic Shocks and Roll Waves in Open Channel Flow

+# Supplementary files

 _Authors:_ Zhao Yang and Kevin Zumbrun